 And if you do then compliment them on their great taste and make them a new friend.

 Cleaning vintage underwear can present its own problems as the elastic can be quite fragile.
 I always place the items to be washed inside a white cotton pillowcase and hand wash them in lukewarm water in the sink.
 Rinse well and dry by hanging them as if being worn.

 The colours and fabrics as so nice and the wide straps are really comfortable.

 A good thing to do is to match your makeup to your vintage clothes.
-It can really help to complete the whole vintage look you are aiming for, You can buy special make up for this but it can be expensive, what you already have in your bag will do the job just as well if it is applied in the right way.
+It can really help to complete the whole vintage look you are aiming for, You can buy special makeup for this but it can be expensive, what you already have in your bag will do the job just as well if it is applied in the right way.
 Ask your mother or grandmother for help, my own grandmother wore makeup every day of her life and loved buying the latest colours but still knew the ways to give herself a vintage look.

 Now that you know how to clean, repair, store and care for your vintage clothes, I hope they give you many years of happy wear.

 © 2011 Galaxy Harvey

 Galaxy Harvey (author) from United Kingdom on February 12, 2012:

 Thank you for commenting, kittyjj.
 Good luck with your vintage clothes.